 “I found out my twin was stillborn. …I always felt my twin was a girl ….
 I felt my mother had given me two names hyphenated because my twin was a girl…”

 “When I was younger, I always wanted a brother and it was something I would beg my parents for….my mum told me I was a twin but he died before being born. …Sometimes when I was younger I used to dream that there was a boy with a cloud like thing around him and he would comfort me. … He would have been called Niall or Connor….”

 “I…have always felt incomplete. …I…asked my mother about the time around my birth.
 She confessed she been forced to abort and realised she was pregnant soon after.
 I asked her…if there was any chance I may have been a twin.
 She turned pale and asked me, “Why do you say that?”
 She had thought this too, but had given up on the notion.
 I wonder if in fact I had a womb twin that was killed and I survived somehow….”

 “My identical twin sister was stillborn.
 I have always known I am a twin….”

 And, from another page [Families] on their site:“The science of pre-birth psychology is now well-established and we can be sure that our time in the womb does much to shape our personality in born life.
 Womb twin survivors are a particularly interesting case in point.”

-Our Seminar and our book, When Unborn Babies Speak, may bring you some additional comfort.
+Our Memorial and our book, When Unborn Babies Speak, may bring you some additional comfort.